Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) First, reimbursement of expenses incurred to the relevant campaigning entity if it exists and has capacity to maintain that funding.

-   2. Second, allocation to expenses required to support any successfully elected candidate.
+   b) Second, allocation to expenses required to support any successfully elected candidate.

-   3. Third, as agreed by the Committee.
+   c) Third, as agreed by the Committee.

 ### 103. Contested electable positions